Skip to content

 Human behavior simulation is helpful for lazy-loaded pages, but it should not be a default for every crawl.

-A comprehensive web crawling pipeline that orchestrates browser automation, link extraction, and content scraping in a single unified workflow.
+A comprehensive web crawling Crawler that orchestrates browser automation, link extraction, and content scraping in a single unified workflow.

 Proxy configuration is required for production